The Blacklist bosses and star Megan Boone look back at Elizabeth Keen's most defining moments

 The murder of Attorney General Tom Connolly (Reed Birney) was more about Liz than it was about her executing him.
 "It reflected to the audience about how far Liz is willing to go," Bokenkamp says.
 "That murder is very telling of who she was, and perhaps even who she was in the process of becoming."
-It gets at the core of a debate the writers have had for years, which is whether she's destined to embrace her darkness or it's free will that she chooses to do these things.
+It got at the core of a debate the writers had for years, which was whether she's destined to embrace her darkness or it was free will that she chose to do these things.
 Liz's desperate action was not just a considerable character turn, but it sent her on the road with Reddington.
 Spending time with him meant seeing that she was more like him than she wanted to admit.

-Looking back on the moment, Boone remembers what Birney gave to the show.
-Calling him "wonderful" on and off screen, she recalls how the crew gave him a huge standing ovation, which was the only time that's happened in eight years.
+Looking back on the moment, Boone remembered what Birney gave to the show.
+Calling him "wonderful" on and off screen, she recalled how the crew gave him a huge standing ovation, which was the only time that had happened in eight years.
 "It was particularly dramatic, because we were playing the scene in this dome-shaped building, Gotham Hall, and the applause was coming from all sides and the balcony above," she says.
 "It just surrounded us."

 Boone adds, "The look on his face at that moment was so wonderful to watch.
 He gave something that is so essential to the show, a great villain."

 6. Liz fakes her death